-- Pump your brakes several times
+- Pump your brakes several times.

-- Turn the ignition while holding your foot lightly on the brake pedal
+- Turn the ignition while holding your foot lightly on the brake pedal.

-Anti-lock braking systems are known by many names depending on their design: Traction control, emergency brake assist and electronic stability control, to name a few.
-They are all pretty much designed for two purposes: improved stoppage time and vehicle stability.
-They’re designed to help you come to a stop faster and keep your wheels grounded on dry and wet roads; on gravel and bumpy roads, they are designed to provide more stability – not necessarily help you stop faster.
+No matter the name of the anti-lock braking system, they are all designed for two purposes: improved stoppage time and vehicle stability.
+Anti-lock brakes help you come to a stop faster and keep your wheels grounded on dry or wet roads.
+On gravel and bumpy roads, they are designed to provide more stability, but they do not necessarily help you stop faster.

 The idea behind anti-lock brakes is that when a certain situation arises—such as skidding or sliding—the anti-lock system will kick in and quickly pump the brakes in a rhythm that helps your vehicle regain control.